srwxr-xr-x/Neutrino/README.md

 ### Building with Gradle

-Sodium uses a typical Gradle project structure and can be built by simply running the default `build` task.
+Neutrino uses a typical Gradle project structure and can be built by simply running the default `build` task.
 After Gradle finishes building the project, you can find the built mod in `build/libs`.
 Feel free to open a pull request!

+### Development

+If you are going to help develop the mod (which I highly reccomend!)
+I only ask that you add your feature to the bullet point list on this `readme`!